aszabacsi/udemy-graphql/README.md

 ## Circular dependencies

-If fields object create circular dependencies one must define them as functions
+If fields objects create circular dependencies one must define them as functions